Guts-460/donglab-grasp/README.md

 ChemBioMed Interdisciplinary Research Center at Nanjing University, & Institute for Brain Sciences, Nanjing University, Nanjing 210023, China. <br>
 <br>
 We are still updating this repository. <br>
-All code will be shared once manuscript is accepted.<br>

 ## Code location <br>
 The training and testing code for the potential well model is located in the **ADWP** branch (https://github.com/Guts-460/donglab-grasp/tree/ADWP) <br>